Derek Mazou-Sacko

-Derek Mazou-Sacko (born 6 October 2004) is a French professional footballer who plays as a central midfielder for club Millwall.
+Derek Youri Jean Etienne Mazou-Sacko (born 6 October 2004) is a French professional footballer who plays as a central midfielder for club Millwall.

 Club career

 On 18 December 2021, Mazou-Sacko made his professional debut for Troyes in a Coupe de France match against Nancy.
 The match ended in a 4–2 penalty shoot-out victory for Nancy after a 1–1 draw.

 On 11 July 2024, Mazou-Sacko signed a three-year contract with Rodez.

 On 31 August 2025, Mazou-Sacko joined Millwall on a long-term contract for an undisclosed fee.

 International career

 Born in France, Mazou-Sacko is Ivorian by descent.
 He is a France youth international, and has represented his country at under-18 level.